What does the selection process look like?

 The first round.
 FinTech companies are nominated by experts, stakeholders and investors all over the world.
 Entries are submitted by filling out a form and after approval FinTech company profiles are published on this website.
 The company profile will be judged based on the information provided by the company by both the judges and the public.
 The next step is the determination of the African FinTech 100, consisting of the best 100 African FinTech companies.
 Note that also companies from outside the continent can participate on the condition that they focus on Africa.

 The African FinTech 100 is generated by combining public voting and expert voting.
-The online voting starts 19 June 2017 and ends 11 September 2017.
+The online voting started 19 June 2017 and ends 11 September 2017.

 Note: the online voting competition continued for the Public Awards.
 The Public Awards competition will run until 11 October 2017 23:59.
 The FinTech companies with the highest amount of online votes per category wins the Public Award for their category.
 The FinTech companies that win a Public Award will be announced online.

-The second and final round will take place on the 12th October 2017 during the African FinTech Awards.
-At this day the Top 3 FinTech companies within each category gave a pitch in front of the top-notch panel of judges.
-The best companies in the following categories got the opportunity to pitch:
+The second and final round will take place on the 12th & 13th October 2017 during the African FinTech Awards.
+These two days the Top 3 FinTech companies within each category give a pitch in front of the top-notch panel of judges.
+The best companies in the following categories get the opportunity to pitch:

 Please note: The main purpose of the African FinTech Awards is to celebrate innovators that shape the future of finance and acknowledge the work these companies did to make a difference.
 The purpose of the FinTech awards is not to scientifically prove who are the best FinTech companies.
 The judging is primarily based on the judges' individual views on the nominated companies using their expertise and knowledge.